decretist/Dissertation/Chapter3/chapter3.md

 ---
-Authorship on any significant scale in the pre-modern world required wrapping a specialized and expensive scribal infrastructure around the figure of the author.
-Three examples from classical and late antiquity illustrate the possible ways in which this requirement could be met.
-Cicero pursued his literary ambitions with the support of highly skilled but unfree labor purchased out of his personal wealth, most famously his slave and later freedman Tiro.
-A wealthy patron paid for the secretarial staff that supported the authorial activities of Origen of Alexandria (†.253).
-Quasi-monastic members of the episcopal household of Augustine of Hippo (†.430) provided the scribal support that made his prodigious authorial output possible.
-The model pioneered by Augustine and his household in which monastic labor enabled the original production of texts by their authors as well as the subsequent copying and circulation of finished texts proved a durable one, predominant in the Latin West until the thirteenth century.
+Authorship on any significant scale in the pre-modern world required wrapping a specialized and expensive scribal infrastructure around the figure of the author.[^a] Three examples from classical and late antiquity illustrate the possible ways in which this requirement could be met.
+Cicero (†43 BCE) pursued his literary ambitions with the support of highly skilled but unfree labor purchased out of his personal wealth, most famously his slave and later freedman Tiro.
+A wealthy lay patron named Ambrose paid for the secretarial staff that supported the authorial activities of Origen of Alexandria (†253).[^b] Quasi-monastic members of the episcopal household of Augustine of Hippo (†430) provided the scribal support that made his prodigious authorial output possible.
+The mode of production pioneered by Augustine and his household in which monastic labor enabled the creation of original texts by their authors as well as the subsequent copying and circulation of finished texts proved a durable one, and predominated in the Latin West until the thirteenth century.[^c]

+[^a]: Check Peter Brown, *Augustine of Hippo* and James J. O'Donnell, *Augustine: A New Biography* to see if either of them makes the point that scribal or secretatrial support was required for individual authorship in antiquity.
+The need for scribal or secretatrial support presupposes that authors create texts by dictating them.

+[^b]: John Anthony McGuckin, "The Life of Origen (ca.  186–255)" in *The Westminster Handbook to Origen*, 12.
+McGuckin got this story from Eusebius, *Ecclesiastical History* 6.23.2.

+[^c]: Monastic modes of text production were gradually replaced by commercial modes of production, e.g., around the University of Paris.
+See Richard H. and Mary A. Rouse, *Manuscripts and their
+Makers: Commercial Book Producers in Medieval Paris 1200-1500.*

 Authorship of a text the size of Gratian's *Decretum* was therefore necessarily a collaborative effort.